Cuprate/cuprate/books/architecture/src/rpc/differences/json-rpc-strictness.md

 # JSON-RPC strictness
 This is a list of behavior that `monerod`'s JSON-RPC implementation allows, that Cuprate's JSON-RPC implementation does not.

-In general, `monerod`'s JSON-RPC is quite leniant, going against the specification in many cases.
+In general, `monerod`'s JSON-RPC is quite lenient, going against the specification in many cases.
 Cuprate's JSON-RPC implementation is slightly more strict.

 Cuprate also makes some decisions that are _different_ than `monerod`, but are not necessarily more or less strict.